cfugsss/PasswordGeneratorAndVault/README.md

   continue more with the course but im also slowly editing this code when I have time.
 I will update it fully once its completly working.
 I am now using pandas to store the data and to retrieve it later.
 Im excited to finally "finish" (by that I mean have it wokring.
 For the future I either want to make the gui look way better or convert the whole thing over to a web app using django or flask.
 Well see what happens.

+  9/21/22

+    Well its been a few months and have not been keeping up with showing new things on github however, I went back and fixed this up.
+Cleaned up or learned rather, about databases so now you can actually store and retrieve things from it.
+Works pretty well but only works locally.
+Not the most secure thing in the world but for starters it works well.